Indonesian 500-rupiah coin: Non-circulating commemorative issue (1970)

 Alongside the four circulating coins, Bank Indonesia also minted a 999‰ silver coin bearing this denomination in 1970 to commemorate Indonesia's 25th independence anniversary.
 It weighed 20g, had a 40mm diameter, and had a reeded edge.
 Its obverse featured the national emblem Garuda Pancasila as well as BI's logo to its left and the mint year ("1970") to its right, with the lettering "1945-1970" above the emblem and "500 RUPIAH" below it.
 Meanwhile, its reverse featured a depiction of a wayang dancer, as well as two stars to the left and right of the image and the letterings "25 TAHUN KEMERDEKAAN" ("25 YEARS OF INDEPENDENCE") and "REPUBLIK INDONESIA" above and below it.
 4,800 of these coins were minted in total.

-Demonetization of first and second series
+Demonetisation of first and second series

-Both the 1991 and 1997 coins ceased to be legal tender from December 1, 2023; these coins are redeemable in commercial banks and Bank Indonesia offices until December 1, 2033.
+Both the 1991 and 1997 coins ceased to be legal tender from 1 December 2023; these coins are redeemable in commercial banks and Bank Indonesia offices until 1 December 2033.